Looking for a good Croydon boozer? Look no further – these are the spots

 Lovers of traditional local English pubs will certainly savour a pint or two at The Builders Arms.

-No surprises then that this is one of the best pubs in Croydon for top notch food.
-Their current kitchen resident is Mikos Gyros – a mouth-watering menu of Greek gyros pitas and hot-boxes with ‘farm to table’ ingredients.
+No surprise then that this is one of the best pubs in Croydon for top-notch food.
+Their current kitchen resident is Mikos Gyros – a mouth-watering menu of Greek gyros pitas and hot boxes with ‘farm to table’ ingredients.

 If you’re in the mood for cocktails, try a Passion Fruit Martini or a Calamansi Sour (made from a type of Lime found almost exclusively in the Philippines).
 They also hold craft beers from Beavertown, Freedom and Purity.

 The Dog & Bull